-Most barbecue sauces mix a sour, sweet and spicy taste.
-Much in demand, hot wing sauces are tomato based with vinegar and sugar as the key components.
-However, Buffalo hot wing sauce is preservative free with no MSG, cholesterol or sugars.
-Buffalo Wing Time sauces were developed specially for health freaks who would go for a wing and the treadmill afterwards, with equal zest.
+Most barbecue sauces mix a sour, sweet, and spicy taste.
+Much in demand, hot wing sauces are tomato-based with vinegar and sugar as the key components.
+However, Buffalo hot wing sauce is preservative-free with no MSG, cholesterol, or sugars.
+Buffalo Wing-Time developed Buffalo Wing Time sauces, especially for health freaks who would go for a wing and the treadmill afterward, with equal zest.

-A sauce or a wing sauce, Buffalo is always the one, on which you can rely blindfolded.
+A sauce or a wing sauce, Buffalo is always the one on which you can rely blindfolded.
 The production procedure of Buffalo wing sauce is a marvel in itself.
-Every production batch of Buffalo sauce is kept purposefully small, so that production value remains at its optimum best.
-Each buffalo container is individually handled so that quality and consistency is not compromised under any circumstance.
+Every production batch of Buffalo sauce is kept purposefully small so that production value remains at its optimum best.
+Each buffalo container is individually handled so that quality and consistency are not compromised under any circumstance.

 1/4 cup butter

 1/2 cup flour

 10 chicken pieces

 Heat oil in a deep fryer to 375 degrees.
 You want just enough oil to cover the wings entirely, an inch or so deep at least.
 Combine the butter, hot sauce, ground pepper, and garlic powder in a small saucepan over low heat.
 Heat until the butter is melted and the ingredients are well blended.

 Combine the flour, paprika, cayenne pepper, and salt in a small bowl.
 If the wings are frozen, be sure to defrost and dry them.
 Put the wings into a large bowl and sprinkle the flour mixture over them, coating each wing evenly.
 Put the wings in the refrigerator for 60 to 90 minutes.
 (This will help the breading to stick to the wings when fried.)